harlan-zw/nuxt-link-checker/README.md

 <p align="center">
-Discover issues with your links that may be negatively effecting your SEO.
+Find and magically fix links that may be negatively effecting your Nuxt sites SEO.
 </p>

 <p align="center">